castai/docs/docs/guides/node-autoscaler/spot-instances/spot.md

 ### Tolerations

-When a pod is marked only with Toleration, the Kubernetes scheduler could place such a pod/pods on regular nodes as well.
+**When to use:** spot instances are optional

-This option should be preferred when spot instances are optional for your workloads.
+When a pod is marked only with `tolerations`, the Kubernetes scheduler could place such a pod/pods on regular nodes as well.

 ```yaml
 ...